The Silence of the Lambs (1991)

 Directed by Jonathan Demme

 I’m under the impression that the internet never lies.
-So when IMDb tells me that “The Silence of the Lambs” is the 6th best thriller ever and the 7th best film of the 1990’s (arguably the greatest decade in the relatively short history of film…discuss), I don’t doubt it.
+So when IMDb tells me that “The Silence of the Lambs” is one of the best films of all time statistically, I don’t doubt it.
 Anyway, I knew this long ago.
 This unforgettable thriller (the be-all, end-all of suspense) was one of only three films ever to receive the “Big 5” at the 1992 Academy Awards: Best Actor (Anthony Hopkins), Best Actress (Jodie Foster), Best Screenplay (Adapted, Ted Tally), Best Director (Jonathan Demme, “Philadelphia”), and Best Picture.
 It’s a classic, a must-see, a tour de force that (I can only assume, not having seen its competition) deserved each and every one of those accolades.

 When a sadistic serial killer (Ted Levine) kidnaps his latest victim (Brooke Smith), the FBI has to turn to one of his own to catch him.
 Dr. Hannibal Lector (Hopkins) is locked in maximum security for heinous crimes of murder and cannibalism (bath salts, anyone?) when young FBI trainee Clarice Starling (Foster) is sent to pick his brain.
 She soon learns, though, that the only brain-picking would come from the former psychologist himself.
 Eventually, the budding professional pieces together the clues to discover the whereabouts of the man they call “Buffalo Bill” and his victim.
 Will she be able to get save the victim before she’s killed?
 Will Dr. Lector give them more trouble than help?
 I wouldn’t spoil it for the world.